Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: A particle in a laminar upstream flow

+We now focus on the fluid flow velocity and measure the turbulent velocity statistics in the wake of the particle.
+Most models for turbulent flows past an obstacle rely on studying solutions to the Reynolds-averaged equations for the stationary average $\bm U(\bm x) = \langle \bm u(\bm x, t)\rangle$ velocity field.
+This equation involves the Reynolds stress tensor $\tau_{ij}(\bm x) = \langle u'_i(\bm x,t)\,u'_j(\bm x,t)\rangle$, where $\bm u' = \bm u -\bm U$ denotes here the turbulent fluctuation.
+It is generally closed using an eddy-viscosity assumption \citep[see, e.g.,][]{pope:2000}.
+When the eddy viscosity $\nu_\mathrm{T}$ is assumed to be constant in space, one obtains that the streamwise mean velocity $U(x,y,z) = \langle u_x(\bm x, t)\rangle$ has the self-similar form \citep[see, e.g.,][]{schlichting:1979}

+$r_{1/2}$ is called the wake half-width.
+Note that we assume in this section that the particle is located at $x_0 = 0$.
+Such a formula, which is commonly used in industrial applications, implies that the mean velocity deficit $\Delta U = 1 - U(x,0,0)/U_c$ behaves as $x^{-1}$ at large distances.
+This law was observed experimentally \citep[][]{wu-faeth:1994} and numerically \citep[][]{bagchi-balachandar:2004}.

-An analysis of the turbulent wake from a direct simulation performed at the moderate value of the particle Reynolds number $\Rep = 400$ shows that this similar eddy-viscosity theory is able to rightly predict the decay of the mean velocity deficit.
-Figure~\ref{fig:U_decay} (Left) represents the behavior of $\Delta U$ as a function of $x/d-1$.
-Its displays a power-law decay with a exponent $-1$ over nearly half a decade.
-The value $-1$ is undoubtedly obtained as seen from the inset of Fig.~\ref{fig:U_decay}, which shows the value of the local slope (logarithmic derivative) of the velocity deficit as a function of the distance in the wake.
-The oscillations around the value $-1$ are a signature of the Gibbs phenomenon induced by the strip forcing at $x\approx12d$.
+An analysis of the turbulent wake from a direct simulation performed at the moderate value of the particle Reynolds number $\Rep = 400$ shows that this similar eddy-viscosity theory rightly predicts the decay of the mean velocity deficit.
+This is clear in Fig.~\ref{fig:U_decay} (Left) where $\Delta U$ decreases like a power law with exponent $-1$ over nearly half a decade.
+The oscillations around the value $-1$ that we observe for the local slope in the inset are a signature of the Gibbs phenomenon induced by the strip forcing at $x\approx12d$.